loomio/loomio_help/content/subscriptions/pricing.md

 Loomio is open source software, and you are free to set up your own instance of Loomio.

-# Active use subscription plan
+# Loomio subscription plans

-Simple, transparent pricing automatically adjusts to your changing needs.
+Simple, easy to understand pricing to encourage regular Loomio use and allow your group to grow without restriction.

-A Loomio subscription is one price per group, calculated according to the total number of unique __active users per month__ in your group and any subgroups.
+A Loomio subscription is one price per group, and there is no limit on the number of subgroups you can have.

-__Active users__ are people who start threads or polls, or comment or vote in your group.

-Any users who visit the group, read content or leave reactions are not charged for.

-This means you can invite everyone in your organization into your group, and will only be charged for those who are active.
+This means you can invite everyone in your organization into your group!

-## How Active pricing works

-At time of upgrade to an Active plan, you will be charged for the number of active users in your group.
-The minimum price for the plan is charged if there are 10 or less active users.

-### For monthly Active plans

-Loomio charges for the number of active users in the previous month.

-__Example__: At time of upgrade, Mary has 10 active users in her group, and pays $30 for the first month subscription.

-At the next monthly billing renewal date, Loomio detects 15 active users over the period, so Mary’s account is charged 15 active users x $3.00 = $45.00.

-In the following month, Loomio detects 12 active users, so at the next monthly renewal date is charged 12 active users x $3.00 = $36.00.

-### For annual Active plans

-Loomio updates the number of active users in your subscription once per month.

-If there is an increase in active users, the additional active users are charged a pro-rated amount for the year and this is charged immediately.

-If there is a decrease in active users, the decreased number of active users is credited to your subscription.

-__Example__: At time of upgrade, Mary has 10 active users in her group, and pays $300 for an annual subscription.

-At the beginning of the second month, Loomio detects 15 active users in Mary’s group.
-A charge for the new active users is calculated as 5 new active users x $30.00 x 11/12 = $137.50.

-At the beginning of the third month, Loomio detects 10 active users - a decrease of 5 active users), so a credit is applied to Mary's subscription account.
-The credit is calculated as 5 active users x $30.00 x 10/12 = $125.00.
-Subscription account credit is used before future charges are made.

-In all cases, the minimum subscription payment of 10 active users applies.

 ## Free trial
 All new groups start on a free trial, so you can evaluate Loomio with your group.

-Free trials are for 14 days, limited to 20 people and 20 threads.
+Free trials are for 30 days, limited to 20 people and 20 threads.

-Contact us if you need to extend your trial.
+[Contact us](https://www.loomio.org/contact) if you need to extend your trial.

 At the end of the trial period you will be asked to upgrade to a paid subscription plan.

-## Active plan
+## Loomio Starter plan

-Loomio Active plan will suit most people getting started, and will grow as you engage more people.
+Loomio Starter plan will suit most people getting started, and includes all Loomio standard features.

-Price: $30.00 per month.
+Price: $US 25.00 per month or $US 199.00 per year.

-Active plan includes:
+Starter plan includes:
-- 10 active users
+- Loomio standard features
+- Unlimited members
 - Unlimited threads and decisions
 - Unlimited subgroups
-- Integrate Slack and Microsoft Teams
-- Single Sign On (SAML)
-- Additional active users at $US 3.00 per person per month.

-Annual payment: $US 300.00 per year, additional active users at $US 30.00 per year.

 Loomio subscriptions are on a pre-pay basis and cover the use of the service for the selected subscription period.

-## Enterprise pricing
-Contact us to discuss pricing for:
-- Private host
-- White label
-- Custom domain name
-- Custom data center
-- Very large groups
-- Training packages & webinars
+## Loomio Pro plan
+Loomio Pro plan is suited to organizations who need implementation support and basic training, priority support and access to premium features.

+Price: $US 149.00 per month or $US 1,299.00 per year.

+Pro plan includes:
+- Everything in Loomio Starter plus
+- Access to training and implementation support
+- SAML (Single Sign On) integration
+- Access to premium features (coming soon)
-- Priority support
+- 24/7 priority support
+- 1 x $US 199 Loomio credit for a Community group of your choice

 ## Nonprofit Active plan discount